-- To create the front patchwork, you will start at one corner and stitch each row.
+- To create the front Patchwork, you will start at one corner and stitch each row.

 - Your first row is two triangles: one solid and one print.
 Pin the two pieces right sides together along their longest sides.

-- Stitch together using a ½” seam allowance.
+- Stitch together using a ½” Seam allowance.

 - Your next row is two diamonds with a triangle on each end.
-First pin the two diamonds together along one side to create the center seam.
-Stitch together using a ½” seam allowance.
+First pin the two diamonds together along one side to create the center Seam.
+Stitch together using a ½” Seam allowance.

 - Then pin a triangle to each outside edge of the sewn diamonds.

-- Stitch these in place, using a ½” seam allowance.
+- Stitch these in place, using a ½” Seam allowance.

 - Continue in this same manner to complete the remaining four rows.
-There will be two rows of three diamonds – each with outer-edge traingles.
+There will be two rows of three diamonds – each with outer-edge triangles.
 Another row with two diamonds and two outer-edge triangles (just like row number two above).
 And, a final two-triangle row (just like the row with which you began).

-- Press each seam allowance together and towards the darkest colored fabric.
+- Press each Seam allowance together and towards the darkest colored fabric.
 In addition to pressing towards the darker color, it is important to alternate the direction of the seams row to row.

-- In other words, if you press the seam of the first row to the right, the seam it matches up with in the next row should be pressed to the left.
+- In other words, if you Press the Seam of the first row to the right, the Seam it matches up with in the next row should be pressed to the left.

-- This will allow the seams to nest together and the seam lines to match perfectly from the right side.
+- This will allow the seams to nest together and the Seam lines to match perfectly from the Right side.

-- Pin each row in sequence, then stitch together with a ½” seam allowance.
+- Pin each row in sequence, then stitch together with a ½” Seam allowance.

 - Here’s what it should look like when all the rows are sewn.

 - Press well from both the front and back.
-Here’s a view of the back, showing all those seams pressed opposite one another to create our nice, flat patchwork.
+Here’s a view of the back, showing all those seams pressed opposite one another to create our nice, flat Patchwork.

 - Using your own drawn pattern or a small household object, round the corners of your finished pillow front.